3 key takeaways

 How many freelance clients should I list on my resume?

-3-5 is a good rule of thumb.
+Three to five clients is a good rule of thumb.
 You don’t want your resume to stretch out too long.
 But it’s good to show that you can manage multiple gigs.
 Consider choosing the clients that are most relevant to the job you’re applying for now.

 How do you list multiple freelance clients on a resume?

-Include your freelance clients in the work experience section.
+Include your freelance clients in the Work Experience section.
 Name each client and the role you did for them (for instance, “Freelance graphic designer” and “DesignGuru”).
 Describe the work you did in a few brief bullet points.

 What is the best resume format for freelancers?